 This course is intended for students majoring in a natural science and is the continuation of Biology 120.
 The course deals mainly with the organismal and supra-organismal levels of biological organization.
 Evolution will be the unifying theme.
 The course will cover the following topics: origin of life, prokaryotic and eukaryotic diversity; plant evolution and diversity; fungi, invertebrate and vertebrate diversity and evolution; plant and animal form and function; circulation and gas exchange, homeostasis, reproduction and development, nervous system and special senses; and behavior, population and community ecology and conservation biology.
-There is a 3-hour laboratory.
 Prerequisite: BIO 120 with a minimum grade of "C" or higher.